Glossary

 Advanced Shipping Notice (ASN)

-Notification of pending deliveries usually sent in an electronic format.
+Notification of pending deliveries, usually sent in an electronic format.
 It may also contain information about a shipment of goods, order information, product description, type of packaging, markings and carrier information.

 Aging

 The length of time a receivable has been outstanding after issuance of an invoice.
-An aging report sorts accounts into categories based on how long they have been outstanding, e.g., 1 to 30 days, 31 to 60 days, etc.
+An aging report accounts into categories based on how long they have been outstanding, e.g., 1 to 30 days, 31 to 60 days, etc.

 AICPA